 MAINTENANCE TAX...
-The Board of Directors of the District has the statutory authority to levy and collect an annual ad valorem tax for planning, maintaining, repairing and operating the District's improvements, if such maintenance tax is authorized by a vote of the District's electors.
-Such tax is in addition to taxes that the District is authorized to levy for paying principal of and interest on the Bonds, and any tax bonds that may be issued in the future.
-At an election held on November 6, 2012, voters within the District authorized a maintenance tax not to exceed \$1.00/\$100 assessed valuation.
-As shown above under "Table 3 - Taxable
+The District has the statutory authority to levy and collect an annual ad valorem tax for maintaining, repairing and operating the District's facilities and for paying administrative expenses of the District, if such maintenance tax is authorized by the District's voters.
+The District levied a 2020 maintenance tax of \$0.3200 in September 2019.